One Credit Internship

 special programs - communication department

-To receive credit in the College of Arts and Sciences, internships must provide an educational experience equivalent to a practicum in one of the departments represented in the College.
-Students must describe the educational experience on the Internship Approval Form, commit to at least 50 hours of work and and secure the approval of the internship supervisor at the location of internship.
-AFTER THAT, STUDENTS SHOULD BRING THE FORM TO CHRISTINE CASWELL IN THE COMMUNICATION DEPARTMENT for registration into COMM1901.
+To receive credit in the Morrissey College of Arts and Sciences, internships must provide an educational experience equivalent to a practicum in one of the departments represented in the College.
+Students must describe the educational experience on the Internship Approval Form, commit to at least 50 hours of work and secure the approval of the internship supervisor at the location of internship.
+After that, students should bring the form to Christine Caswell in the Communication department for registration into COMM 1901.

-- Request that your internship supervisor complete his/her section on application.
+- Request that your internship supervisor complete his/her section on the application.

-- Submit application to Professor Caswell in her mailbox in the Communication Department (St. Mary's Hall South, 4th Floor).
+- Submit the application to Professor Caswell in her mailbox in the Communication department (St. Mary's Hall South, 4th Floor).

 Internships carry one credit and may be graded Pass/Fail only.
 Upon verification by the internship supervisor that the internship was successfully completed, a grade of P-pass will be recorded on the student's transcript.
 Otherwise a grade of F will be recorded.
 With the written approval of the internship supervisor, students may withdraw from the internship through the usual course withdrawal process subject to the usual deadlines.
 In such cases a W will be recorded for the internship.

 To qualify for this internship program every student must